Go-to-Market Strategy with SAP CX: From Customer Data to Campaign Execution

 What’s the minimum budget for a SAP CX GTM stack?

 Emarsys only: from CHF 30,000-50,000/year (depends on contact volume).
 Adding Sales Cloud V2: CHF 60,000-150,000/year.
 Full suite with CDP and Commerce: CHF 200,000-500,000+/year.
-Implementation consulting is additional.
-Start with the product that addresses your biggest GTM gap and expand.
+Implementation consulting is on top.
+Start with the product that fills your biggest GTM gap and expand from there.

 The Full SAP CX Portfolio